Beaufort County South Carolina assistance programs.

 Bluffton Self Help runs programs that provide emergency financial assistance.
 Get help with paying for rent, utility bills, medications, septic tank repairs, lodging and shelter.
 The programs are intended to help people make it through a crisis, and give them help for paying bills and debts.
 843-757-8000.

-Charities that offer food.
+Charities that offer free food or meals.
 All across the county are organizations that provide everything from groceries to applications to SNAP food stamps.
-These food banks rely on the generosity of families in Beaufort County to feed anyone that needs help.
+These food banks as well as soup kitchens rely on the generosity of families in Beaufort County to feed anyone that needs help.
 Resources are for children, immigrants, senior citizens and others.
-More food pantries in Beaufort County.
+More free food pantries in Beaufort County.

 Housing and rental assistance programs, ranging from shelters to grants for security deposits and paying a portion of back rent, can be applied to in a crisis.
 Organizations across the region are committed to stopping evictions and homelessness.
 If this can’t be done, then they will try to place the family into a new home or low income apartment.
 Find help paying rent in Beaufort County.

 Contact HUD approved mortgage counselors, or professionals that can guide you through debt assistance programs at Consumer Credit Counseling.
-912-691-2227.
+Dial 912-691-2227.
 Work one on one with a HUD approved housing counselor to learn about mortgage and foreclosure assistance programs.
 The aid is free.
-And a dedicated professional can also provide you with budgeting skills, direct you to free debt management plans, and other ways to tackle credit card and medical debts.

 Another place to turn to for free legal support for issues such as foreclosures or civil legal cases is Lowcountry Legal Aid.
 They provide free representation, legal advice, and support to qualified low income Beaufort County residents.
 The Hilton Head area residents can also receive legal help.
 843-815-1570